vijayaratnam/Pillow-Plugins/README.md

 The format supports DEFLATE compression of the image data, which is the same compression that PNG uses.
 Therefor a compressed RGB PIL file has roughly the same filesize as the same image stored as PNG.

+There is also a [Thumbnail Handler shell extension](https://github.com/59de44955ebd/PIL-Thumbnail-Handler) for Windows that allows Windows Explorer to show thumbnails for PIL files (15 modes supported).

 Usage:
 ```python